-We are delighted that we have finalists in five categories of the English finals of the National Learning Disability and Autism Awards.
+We are delighted to have finalists in five categories of the English and Welsh finals of the National Learning Disability and Autism Awards.

 These awards pay tribute to individuals and organisations who excel in providing support for people with learning disabilities and autism.